 Agentuity Auth needs a PostgreSQL database to store users, sessions, and keys.

 Connection string (simplest).
-Provide a URL and Agentuity creates the Bun SQL connection and Drizzle adapter internally:
+Provide a URL and Agentuity creates the Drizzle adapter with the default resilient Postgres pool:

 import { createAuth } from '@agentuity/auth';